The complete guide to buying a second hand golf bag

 Here at golfclubs4cash we have an unrivalled selection of second hand golf bags that look as good as new for a fraction of the price.
 And our customers love them!
 In this article, we will take you through everything you need to know about finding the perfect used golf bag, so that you’re always kitted out with everything you need on the golf course.

 Golf bags are generally available in four main types, and it’s a good idea to seriously consider your needs before choosing the right one for you.
 It is not uncommon for golfers to have different bags for different occasions.
-Here we’ll talk you through the four main types of golf bags - cat bags, stand bags, carry bags and tour bags.
+Here we’ll talk you through the four main types of golf bags - cart bags, stand bags, carry bags and tour bags.

-Cart bags
+Cart Bags

 A cart bag (also known as a trolley bag) is the perfect choice for a golfer who is going to use a golf cart or buggy regularly.
 If your favourite course has long distances between the greens and tee boxes then the chances are you’re going to prefer to ride rather than walk (although, since the Covid-19 pandemic, the number of people choosing to walk on golf courses has risen significantly).